Let’s look at some CRAZY stats about people, their careers and how fulfilled they are.

 - I’m in college so I guess I better pick a degree and then change the degree a few times (stretch goal)

-- Oh look, I’m in my field, I think what I do matters (vision).
+- Oh look, I’m in my field, I think what I do matters (kind of a vision).

 They go about their day leading with their daily activities until something happens that requires them to start thinking about their manageable goals.